Live now · readers are leaving notes

 The group chat spoils it.

-Someone hasn't reached that chapter yet.
-One message ruins it for them forever.
+Someone hasn't reached that chapter.
+One message ruins it forever.
 So you say nothing.
-The feeling slips away unsaid.

 Book club is weeks away.

 By then the feeling has faded.
-The conversation you wanted, about that exact scene, never quite lands.
-Memory softens.
-The window closes.
+The conversation about that exact scene never quite lands.

-The reaction you had, the one that mattered, vanishes.
-Every time.
-You close the book and the moment is gone.
+The reaction that mattered vanishes.
+You close the book and it's gone.

 This is inkwool.